MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

     > ![Toggle filter to show as Preselected.](media/set-filter-preselects.png "Toggle filter to show as Preselected.")

-10. If you want to set the filters which must be shown to the agent, select the ellipsis in the top-right corner of a filter area, and then select **Visibility**.
+10. If you want to set the filters that must be shown to the agent, select the ellipsis in the top-right corner of a filter area, and then select **Visibility**.

-11. Select the values you want to show the agent, and then select **Done**.
+11. Select the values that you want to show the agent, and then select **Done**.
 12. When you're finished with configuring the values you want, select **Save**.

 ## Additional configuration settings

-* If you want to configure custom fields as filters, you must add the fields to the Quick Find view columns.
+* To configure custom fields as filters, you must add the fields to the Quick Find view columns.
 To add a field to the Quick Find view column, see [Configure searchable fields for Relevance Search](/power-platform/admin/configure-relevance-search-organization#configure-searchable-fields-for-relevance-search).

-* If Relevance Search is enabled and if you have selected the **Archived**, **Discarded**, or **Expired** values for the Status filter, you must modify the Quick Find Knowledge Article view to display articles with these values.
+* If Relevance Search is enabled and if you have selected the **Archived**, **Discarded**, or **Expired** values for the **Status** filter, articles that contain these values will not be displayed.

- * To view these articles in your Relevance Search results, you must delete the **Archived**, **Discarded**, **Expired**, and **Is Latest Version** filters in the **Quick Find Knowledge Article > Edit Filter Criteria** dialog box.
+ * To view these articles in your Relevance Search results, you must delete the **Archived**, **Discarded**, **Expired**, and **Is Latest Version** filters in the **Quick Find Knowledge Article > Edit Filter Criteria** dialog.

+> [!NOTE]
-> [!NOTE] These filters will work only if you have Relevance Search enabled.
+> These filters will work only if you have Relevance Search enabled.

 ## Add a default filter configuration

 The following steps apply to these data types:
 - Options set
 - Multiselect options set
 - Two choices
 - Date and time

 1. In the **Customer Service Hub** app, under the **Knowledge Base Management** section, select **Filters**.
    The **Filters** page is displayed.
 2. Scroll to the bottom of the page, choose the filter type you want from the dropdown menu, and then select **Add**.
 The filter is added to the page.